iHeronGH/Elytras-of-Fire-Lib/readme.md

 [Back to top](#)

-### Uninstall Options

-Uninstall options are just that — settings you can use to configure what will uninstall when removing Elytras of Fire Lib and other DLCs.

 ### Abilities Support

 Arguably one of the most major parts of Elytras of Fire, ability support will be coming next!
 Currently there is minimal framework for ability support, but this is the next step in the development of Elytras of Fire Lib — and Elytras of Fire as a whole.